Ticket to Whitby Abbey

 Description

-Located on the coast, just 75 kilometres (46 miles) from York, the impressive ruins of Whitby Abbey have an extensive history of more than 1,000 years.
+Situated on the coastline, approximately 75 kilometers (46 miles) from York, the majestic ruins of Whitby Abbey leave a lasting impression and narrate tales from an extraordinary history spanning over 1,000 years.

-Despite invasions, robberies, bombings, and abandonment by Henry VIII in the 16th century, this Benedictine abbey has remarkably remained largely intact.
+Despite facing invasions, theft, bombings, and the dissolution by Henry VIII in the 16th century, the remaining structure of this Benedictine abbey has surprisingly stayed remarkably preserved.

 Operating hours

-Whitby Abbey is open from Monday to Sunday at the following times:
+Whitby Abbey welcomes visitors from Monday to Sunday, with the following hours:

-During the booking process, you can opt for a family ticket, which is valid for two adults and up to three children aged 5 to 17.
+During your booking, there is an option to choose a family ticket, accommodating two adults and up to three children aged 5 to 17.

 Prices